hibernate/hibernate-orm/buildSrc/readme.txt

 for example, if you want to run matrix test on postgresql84, default DB profile, you can './gradlew clean test matrix_postgresql84 -Dhibernate-matrix-dballocation=postgresql84'

+some DBs need we tweak url with some configurations after get it from DB allocator, so, we can use this system property:
+"hibernate-matrix-dballocation-url-postfix-${dbname} = configurations"
+for example:

+-Dhibernate-matrix-dballocation-url-postfix-sybase155="?SQLINITSTRING=set quoted_identifier on&amp;DYNAMIC_PREPARE=true"

 what does this command do actually?
 1. test
 run 'src/test/java' on default H2, test results in 'target/test-results'